These Loaded Chocolate Chip Pancakes are packed with dark chocolate chips, coconut, and pecans! Top with warm maple syrup for the ultimate treat!

 - Mix your first three ingredients together in a small bowl.

-- Heat a large skillet or griddle to medium heat, lightly spray your skillet and use a 1/4 cup measuring cup or ice cream scoop to the batter into your skillet.
+- Heat a large skillet or griddle to medium heat, lightly grease your skillet with 1 tsp coconut oil, and use a 1/4 cup measuring cup or ice cream scoop to transfer the batter into your skillet.

 - Wait 2-3 minutes or until you see little bubbles forming on your batter, flip pancake until other side is golden brown.